 “One love.
 One blood.
 One life.
 You got to do what you should.
 One life with each other, sisters and my brothers.
 One life, but we're not the same.
 We’ve got to carry each other, carry each other.” – “One” by U2

-Unless you have been hibernating in a cave, by now you know that the virus officially known as COVID-19 hit the world stage in a dramatic way this winter.
+Unless you have been hibernating in a desert island, by now you know that the virus officially known as COVID-19 hit the world stage in a dramatic way this past winter.
 This has affected the world in ways we probably won’t be able to accurately assess until it’s all over, but even now, we are seeing ripples of the chaos this contagion is creating.

 Affordable Mallorca will share the latest facts about COVID-19 to help you manoeuvre past the panic and take a sensible approach to keeping you, your loved ones, and the public at-large healthy.